jamesemann/EventsDialog/readme.md

 ### Add your EventsDialog

 To query Meetup, create a dialog that subclasses `EventsDialog` and add the `EventsBotService` attribute.
-Point the attribute to the Meetup event discovery class:
+Point the attribute to the Meetup event discovery class and meetup registration dialog:

 ```
 using EventsDialog.Dialogs.Framework;